Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 \subsection{Asymptotic power and phase transition}

-A statistic $U(T)$ based on the data $\{N_x(t), N_y(t), O_x(t), O_y(t)\}_{t=0}^T$ under the setting \eqref{eq:hyp} is said to be asymptotically \em{powerful} if there exists a sequence of thresholds $\{h(T)\}_{T=1,2,\ldots,}$ such that
+A statistic $U_T$ based on the data $\{N_x(t), N_y(t), O_x(t), O_y(t)\}_{t=0}^T$ under the setting \eqref{eq:hyp} is said to be asymptotically \emph{powerful} if there exists a sequence of thresholds $\{h(T)\}_{T=1,2,\ldots,}$ such that

-Conversely, $U(T)$ is said to be asymptotically \em{powerless} if
+Conversely, $U_T$ is said to be asymptotically \emph{powerless} if

 for any sequence of threshold $\{h(T)\}_{T=1,2,\ldots,}$.
-In words, the asymptotic powerfulness of $U(T)$ says that there exists a sequence of tests for \eqref{eq:hyp} based on $U(T)$ whose powers tend to $1$ while their sizes tend to $0$.
-Asymptotic powerlessness says that any test based on $U(T)$ asymptotically has trivial power.
-See reference \cite{donoho2004higher,arias2005near,donoho2015special} for additional discussions of these definitions.
+In words, the asymptotic powerfulness of $U_T$ means that a sequence of tests for \eqref{eq:hyp} based on $U_T$ approaching full power exists, whereas asymptotic powerlessness says that any sequence of tests based on $U_T$ asymptotically has trivial power.
+See the references \cite{donoho2004higher,arias2005near,donoho2015special} for additional discussions of these definitions.

-Under the setting \eqref{eq:model_full} and the calibration \eqref{eq:calibration}, $\HCHG$ and other statistics experience phase transition phenomena in the following sense.
-There exists a curve $\rho(\beta)$ such that $\HCHG$ is asymptotically powerful if $r > \rho(\beta)$ and asymptotically powerless if $r < \rho(\beta)$.